mfaani/mfaani/content/posts/devtools/Optimizing App Size/How can I inspect the size impact of symbols in an app binary/index.md

 - Think of global symbols as the public interface.
 For frameworks this should not get stripped.
 For apps you can strip them as long as you don't need the public interface for unit-testing.
 If you strip the global symbols for a framework then you're not exposing the binary's interface to others binaries that need to communicate with your binary.
 - Undefined symbols are symbols that don't exist within the binary.
 They're a dependency of the current binary.
 They should NOT be stripped.
 Otherwise the linker expects them to exist and things would fail.
 - Debug symbols are used to generate the dSYM.
 They must get stripped (only after you've extracted the dSYM).
 Otherwise it would cause bloat in your binary.
 Xcode should handle this correctly but often things get messed up.
 - Swift symbols are used to make things compile.
 Think of them more as scaffolding.
-Once the binary is compiled, they must get stripped.
+Once the binary is compiled, most of them can be stripped.
 Otherwise it would cause bloat in your binary.
 Xcode should handle this correctly but often things get messed up.

 NOTE: The stripping of these symbols are governed by Xcode Build Settings.
 But it's beyond the scope of this article.
 The focus of this article is to examine a binary after it's been made ready for the App Store.

 ### So some symbols need to get stripped?
 Yes.
 Some.
-Debug symbols should get stripped after you have the dSYM created.
-Swift symbols should get stripped after compilation as well.
-They're both redundant.
+Debug symbols should get stripped only after you have the dSYM created.
+Most swift symbols should get stripped after compilation as well.

 Xcode strips Release builds for you.
 So you usually don't have to care unless things are misconfigured.